gurulea93/RwG-Base-Building-2.0---Exile-compatibility/README.md

 		"RwG_Wood_Floor_Static",
 		"RwG_Wood_FloorPort_Static"
 	};
-	// Add all class-names of objects upgraded with the Exile FortificationUpgrade to the array below.
-(Needed to remove the proper Upgradekit from player inventory).
+	// Add all class-names of upgraded objects with the Exile FortificationUpgrade to the array below.
+	// (Needed to remove the proper Upgradekit from player inventory).
 	RemoveDefaultKit[] =
 	{
 		//Exile